-You might need to add page numbers as part of a list of requirements for your document, but even if aren’t required to have them, they can be useful.
-Fortunately learning how to add page numbers in Google Docs requires only a couple steps.
+You might need to add page numbers as part of a list of requirements for your document, but even if you aren’t required to have them, they can be useful.
+Fortunately, learning how to add page numbers in Google Docs requires only a couple of steps.

 Page numbers on a document are a crucial element for many schools and organizations.
 Documents can easily have their pages separated, which can make proper reassembly of that document quite difficult.

 You may be familiar with adding page numbers in Microsoft Word, but the interface in Google Docs is slightly different from Microsoft’s product.
 However, many of the same features are present in both applications, including the ability to add page numbers to a document.
 Our guide below will show you where to add page numbers in Google Docs.